entropia/tip-toi-reveng/Table-Notes.md

   - Always of the form `0100 0000 00F9 FF01` followed by a byte (often increasing within one table), followed by the supposed length byte.
 Verified for all but one line in `Bauernhof`, which starts with `0100001E00F9FF01`!

 For both holds:
  * At bytes 4-7, there is always `00F9 FF01`.
 Sometimes, this squence also appears at bytes 12-15, but only for lines starting with `0200`.
+ * Command `E8FF01` is
+   - followed by a 16-bit number (often `0000`), and then followed by either
+   - a 16 bit number (often zero), followed by a list of that many rather small 16 bit numbers (media file indices?), with an additional `0000` at the end.
+ * Command `FFFa01` has the same format, alsways followed by `FFFF`
+ * Command `00FC01` has the same format.
+ * Command `FD01` is followed three more bytes
+ * `00` can appear in between
+ * `F9 FF01` is sometimes followed by 4 and sometimes by 6 bytes.